GatorSense/GSense/README.md

 GSense supports Vit-h, Vit-b SAM backbones and uses the hugging face transformers library.
 Downloading model checkpoints for default Vit-h and Vit-b weights is not necessary.

-To use a model checkpoint obtained from fine-tuning SAM with peanut and sweetcorn [root images](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MAYDHT), download the custom checkpoint from the link below and move it to the 'ckpt' folder.
+To use a model checkpoint obtained from fine-tuning SAM with peanut and sweetcorn [root images](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MAYDHT), download the custom checkpoint from below and move it to the 'ckpt' folder.

 [Custom model checkpoint](https://uflorida-my.sharepoint.com/:u:/g/personal/ma_naikodi_ufl_edu/EQPiLVyRX3JJjba-COypQuYBItpvAA23xR4QWx3ZmqxI6A?e=llgAXU)